cekrem/cekrem.github.io/content/posts/making-impossible-states-impossible-with-functional-dependency-injection.md

 The signatures prevent us from skipping steps or mixing order.
 This gives the advantage of a state machine—with compiler checking—without explosion of separate intermediate types.

-## Phantom Builder Pattern: Correct Order, Guaranteed
+## Another example using Phantom Builders with Extensible Records

-Builders can also be type-secured so that necessary steps must be taken in the right order—before a "finished" object can be produced.
+Builders can also be type-secured so that necessary steps must be taken in the right order—before a "finished" object can be produced–using "extensible records" (`{ a | whateverTraitOrPropNeededOrGiven : () }`).
+A big thanks to one of my Elm heroes Jeroen Engels for [introducing this pattern in a very clear way in this video](https://www.youtube.com/watch?v=Trp3tmpMb-o).

 ```elm
 module Button exposing (Button, new, withDisabled, withOnClick, withText, withIcon, toHtml)